Thertzlor/Revenant/wiki/Options_Documentation.md

 * *default value: `{1920, 1080, main = true}`*

 ## restrictToMainScreen
 Ignore all screens besides the current primary screen when calculating mouse position.
+If the cursor is located on a secondary screen while a *relative* mouse position macro is triggered, no movement will occur.
 * *default value: true*

 # Polling Configuration [Only change in case of performance issues]